-If you have dreams of building your own house, it’s important to know how much money you’re going to need to borrow or save to get your project built.
-It can be quite tricky to put an exact figure on how much a house will cost given how many variables there are in the house building process.
+If you have dreams of building your own house, it’s important to know how much money you’ll have to borrow or save to get it built.

 Size of the property